KarenLukianyAlmeida/futebol-club-nodejs/README.md

 # What was developed

 This project aimed to develop a RESTful API that performs CRUD operations to manage information about soccer teams and matches.
-The API is also capable of generating and returning team standings based on a set of business rules.
+The API can also generate and return team standings based on a set of business rules.

 # Skills Developed